ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

     srcset="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-wide.svg' | url }}">
   <img
     role="img"
     alt="A simplified illustration of a list item, followed by simulated screen reader output.
 The list item contains three child items that are highlighted and labeled, with the labels reading, '1.
 Title', '2.
 Status', and '3.
 Author'.
 Five other items are also present in the list item, but are not highlighted.
 The simulated screen reader output reads, 'Sorting blog posts in a subfolder does not work.
 Status: Open.
 Author: guyincognito.
-More information available below.'." src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow.svg' | url }}">
+More information available below.'.
+Labels are also applied to the simulated output, showing the relationship between the visual design and the announcement content." src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow.svg' | url }}">
 </picture>